Q: Do I need a building permit?

-Click here for our credit card authorization form (pdf) if you want to pay the Use Tax with a credit or debit card.
+Click here for our credit card authorization form (pdf) if you want to pay the Propery Improvement Permit with a credit or debit card.

 A: Use Tax revenues go into the City's general fund, which helps pay for City services including police, fire, street repairs and park maintenance.

 A: The Pikes Peak Regional Building Department (PPRBD) was created in 1966 to ensure a unified minimum standard for construction, electrical, plumbing and mechanical work.
 Today, the PPRBD serves Colorado Springs, El Paso County, Fountain, Green Mountain Falls, Manitou Springs, Monument, and Palmer Lake.
 The City of Manitou Springs contracts with the PPRBD for regulation of the International Building Code (pdf).